How to complain about a Registrant

 Suite 7, 19-23 Wedmore Street

-The letter of complaint should provide the complainant’s full name and postal address for correspondence, the substance of the complaint (including as much detail as possible, such as names, dates and places), supporting information, documents relevant to the complaint and, the name and (if known) place of work of the Registrant.
+Please include the complainant’s full name and contact details, the substance of the complaint (including as much detail as possible, such as names, dates and places), supporting information, documents relevant to the complaint and, the name and (if known) place of work of the Registrant.
 Please note in order to run a transparent complaints process all correspondence in relation to a complaint received from a Complainant will be copied to the Registrant under complaint at the screening stage.

 Further guidance on how to make a complaint can be downloaded below.